MaxKru/MaxKru/README.md

 - 🌱 I’m currently learning python and about ai in general
 - 📫 How to reach me: Private messages are usualy the way to go

+im dumb enough to screw it up but barely smart enough to fix it

 ## Find me around the web 🌎: <a href="http://kru.run/">kru.run</a>
 - Learning in public on <a href="https://www.twitch.tv/ezkru">Twitch</a> or <a href="https://www.youtube.com/channel/UCf5C377TxaPwyBIPnU76f4g">youtube</a> 📹 ✍🏾